 - Completed application for admission, including: - Official transcripts from all colleges and universities attended, verifying cumulative GPA of 3.0 or above - A minimum of 10 hours of volunteer/work experience in an occupational therapy setting at two different sites (20 hours total) is required - Three references: one academic, one from an occupational therapy practitioner involved in the volunteer/work experience, and one from the supervisor or staff of a volunteer or work experience.
-Please be sure that your recommender fills out the back of the recommender form or attaches a letter to the Letter of Recommendation Form. - Nonrefundable application fee of \$45 (Fee is waived if application submitted online through www.chatham.edu.) - A baccalaureate degree from an accredited college or university - Cumulative prerequisite course grade point average (GPA) of 3.0 or better on a 4.0 scale; grades below a C are not acceptable in prerequisite courses - Overall undergraduate GPA of 3.0 or better on a 4.0 scale - Required prerequisite courses (You may apply before completing your prerequisite courses; however, they must be completed satisfactorily before you may enroll in the program) - On-campus writing sample and interview
+Please be sure that your recommender fills out the back of the recommender form or attaches a letter to the Letter of Recommendation Form. - Nonrefundable application fee of \$45 (Fee is waived if application submitted online through www.chatham.edu.) - o TOEFL score of AT LEAST 100 iBT score and IELTS result of 7.0 - Graduate Record Examination (GRE) - A baccalaureate degree from an accredited college or university - Cumulative prerequisite course grade point average (GPA) of 3.0 or better on a 4.0 scale; grades below a C are not acceptable in prerequisite courses - Overall undergraduate GPA of 3.0 or better on a 4.0 scale - Required prerequisite courses (You may apply before completing your prerequisite courses; however, they must be completed satisfactorily before you may enroll in the program) - On-campus writing sample and interview